sam-carruthers99/gph-site/README.md

 - When the hunt *closes*, account registration and log ins are actually disabled.

 You can, of course, set the hunt close time to be equal to the hunt end time to skip the in-between stage.

+Test to update branch and connect multiple branches in AWS.